PREP Framework: Speak with Precision

 To build trust and influence others, you need communication skills that keep your message sharp, structured, and easy to follow.
 That’s where the PREP Framework comes in.

-What the PREP Framework Is
+What is the PREP Framework

 The PREP Framework is a simple model for effective communication.
 PREP stands for: Point, Reason, Example, and Point.